Olog/phoebus-olog-web-client/README.md

 Note: this is work in progress.

-This project implements a web client for the olog es logbook service.
-The objective is to provide read, write and search capabilities, though not the full feature set of the CS Studio logbook client, see https://github.com/ControlSystemStudio/phoebus
+This project implements a web client for the Phoebus Olog logbook service.
+It provides read, write and search capabilities, but not the full feature set of the CS Studio logbook client, see https://github.com/ControlSystemStudio/phoebus

 Technology stack:
 * ReactJS (main framework)